vEnhance/1802/src/antigrad.typ

 it's easy to set questions for which this task is _really_ impossible*.
 That's actually a major difference.

-#digression(title: [Digression: There's a difference
+#digression(title: [Digression: There's a huge difference
   between "not easy to write the answer" and "no such function exists"])[ Weren't there impossible integrals in 18.01?
   Well, it depends on what you mean by "impossible".